 Without this statement, the CAS will not attract the required 30 points and the Tier 4 visa application will be refused.

-We have compiled a list of commonly asked questions to help you understand whether this will affect you, and if it so, how 'academic progression' is assessed by the University.
+We have compiled a list of commonly asked questions to help you understand whether this will affect you, and if so, how 'academic progression' is assessed by the University.

-Please note that the information on this webpage is relevant to both new students (offer-holders who are going through Admissions and have not yet started their course at Warwick) and continuing students (those who are currently enrolled on a course at Warwick).
+Please note that the information on this webpage is relevant to both new students (offer-holders going through Admissions and have not yet started their course at Warwick) and continuing students (those who are currently enrolled on a course at Warwick).

 No, it will not affect you if you have never studied in the UK using a Tier 4 (General) Student Visa or old-style Student Visa (issued before 2009).
 Also, it will not affect you if you have only studied in the UK using a Tier 4 (Child) visa, or Short Term Student Visa (or a Student Visitor Visa issued before 2016).

 Yes, it will affect you if you have previously been granted, or currently hold a Tier 4 (General) Student Visa (or old style Student Visa) for a course in the UK (regardless of whether or not you studied or completed the course).
 Your 'academic progression' will need to be assessed by the University before a CAS can be assigned.
 This applies to both offer-holders and continuing students.

 If you are an offer-holder, your Admissions team will usually become aware of your previous UK-based study when they read your application form and supporting documents but a full assessment will be made after you have submitted a CAS request online (as part of the CAS assignment procedure).
 It is very unlikely that the University will refuse to assign a CAS even if you have studied a same level course/failed a course before, because there are a number of exemptions (see question below).